rsdoiel/antenna/socal_north.md

 date: 2023-11-15, from: The Occidental News (Occidental College Student Newspaper)

 <p>Oct.
-11, Director of Financial Aid Sheryl Reinschmidt sent an email to Occidental students informing them that the launch of the 2023–2024 Free Application for Federal Student Aid (FAFSA) Form will be delayed until Dec.
+11, Director of Financial Aid Sheryl Reinschmidt sent an email to Occidental students informing them that the launch of the 2024–2025 Free Application for Federal Student Aid (FAFSA) Form will be delayed until Dec.
 2023.
 The deadline to reapply for financial aid at Occidental for 2024–2025 will remain Mar.
-2, 2024, according to the email.
-Reinschmidt [&#8230;]</p>
+2, 2024, according to the email. [&#8230;]</p>
 <p>The post <a rel="nofollow" href="https://theoccidentalnews.com/news/2023/11/15/changes-in-fafsa-calculations-pushes-form-release-to-december/2910621">Changes in FAFSA calculations pushes form release to December</a> appeared first on <a rel="nofollow" href="https://theoccidentalnews.com">The Occidental</a>.</p>